progmaticltd/homebox/docs/email-access-monitoring.md

 This optional feature is for users who are genuinely concerned about the confidentiality of their emails, and want to be aware as soon as someone else is opening their emails.

+The default settings should be appropriate for most users.
+However, the users who have unusual habits will be able to tune the system according to their needs.

 - It can send you warning, in real time, when something unusual is happening, which is explained below.
 - It can block the connection, for instance from blacklisted IP addresses, and send you a warning in real time.
 - It logs all your connection information in a small database.
 Each user can then do some querying and reporting easily.